yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 The latter applies to DTLS and QUIC but not to TLS itself, since TLS connections are torn down on the first decryption failure.

 When a sender is approaching CL, the implementation SHOULD initiate a new handshake (or in TLS 1.3, a Key Update) to rotate the session key.
 When a receiver has reached IL, the implementation SHOULD close the connection.
+Although these recommendations are a best practice, implementers need to be aware that it's not always easy to accomplish them in protocols that are built on top of TLS/DTLS or that re-use the TLS handshake protocol.
+For instance, in some protocols that depend on long-lived sessions it might not be possible to initiate a new TLS handshake or complete a TLS 1.3 Key Update without tearing down the old session and setting up a new one; this operation can introduce complexities such as draining all messages off the old session while setting up the new one or even maintaining two parallel sessions at the same time.
+As another example, the QUIC protocol (which, as noted, uses the TLS 1.3 handshake protocol with its own record layer) defines a method for Key Update as specified in {{Section 6 of RFC9001}}, but application protocols might not be able to emulate that method given their more constrained interation with TLS/DTLS.
+As a result, these recommendations are not mandatory.

 For all TLS 1.3 cipher suites, readers are referred to {{Section 5.5 of RFC8446}} for the values of CL and IL.
 For all DTLS 1.3 cipher suites, readers are referred to {{Section 4.5.3 of
 RFC9147}}.